rebecavalverde/help-docs/docs/en/edu/google-classroom/create-assignment.md

 nav: edu
 pid: gc-create-assignment
 permalink: en/education/google-classroom/create-music-notation-assignment.html
+nexttext: How do my students will experience Flat with Google classroom?
+nexturl: en/education/google-classroom/student-experience.html
 ---

 Flat gives you a really similar experience than creating an assignment on Google Classroom using a regular Google Docs/Slides.
 From **music composition to music theory and live collaborations**, Flat allows you to easily create any assignments that include music notation.